Editorial Style Guide

 Do not use courtesy title “Dr.” before a name—even on first reference—to refer to PhD recipients, or append the PhD to the end of the name.
 The exception is when a person has a medical or veterinary degree.
 On second reference, use last name only.

 Capitalize when used as the proper name of the planet:

 - She planned to move heaven and earth to complete her degree.

-Emeritus (man singular), emerita (woman singular), emeriti (plural, includes both men and women)
+Emeritus (male singular), emerita (female singular), emeriti (plural, includes both male and female).

 Frequently asked questions.
 Don’t use periods or apostrophe.

 “Farther” refers to physical distance: He walked farther into the campus.

 “Further” refers to an extension of time or degree: She will look further into the problem.

 Capitalize.
 The First Amendment of the United States Constitution protects the right to freedom of religion and freedom of expression from government interference.